skmuktadir/skmuktadir/README.md

 ### Hi there 👋,
 you are in Sk Muktadir's Profile..😄

-Skills: C++ / Java / Database
+Skills: C++ / Java / Database / Python / Flutter / C#

-- 🔭 I’m currently working ALGORITHM
+- 🔭 I’m currently working in Local Language Processing
-- 🌱 I’m currently learning data structure, algorithm
+- 🌱 I’m currently learning machine learning
 - 👯 I’m looking to collaborate on Github
 - 💬 Ask me about Any topic
 - 😄 Pronouns: yo yo